Memory Unit

 Solution

-2 KB to bits
+For 2 KB to bits:

 Let the unknown bits be x

-Divide both sides by 1 kb
+Divide both sides by 1 KB:

-2 MB to bits
+For 2 MB to bits:

 Let the unknown bits be y

-Divide both sides by 1MB
+Divide both sides by 1 MB:

 Let the unknown bytes be z

-Divide both sides by 8 bytes
+Divide both sides by 8 bits:

 Comments